Terrarium Supplies For Sale in the Minneapolis & St. Paul Metro

 First off, there are two main different types of terraria that require different care methods: closed terraria and open ones.

-- A closed terrarium is best suited for tropical plant varieties, since the enclosed nature of these terraria (through a glass cloche or similar close-topped container) imitates the humid environments that these varieties of plant thrive in.
+- A closed terrarium is best suited for tropical plant varieties since the enclosed nature of these terraria (through a glass cloche or similar close-topped container) imitates the humid environments that these varieties of plant thrive in.
 Types of plants that thrive in closed terraria include air plants, ferns, mosses, and orchids.
-The mixture of soil you use must also be appropriate for these types of plants, as they need a special blend to lessen the chance of microbial damage and promote healthy growth.
+The mixture of soil you use must also be appropriate for these types of plants.
+They need a special blend to lessen the chance of microbial damage and promote healthy growth.
 To make care easy, you can frequently buy the blends you need pre-mixed.
-Water still circulates in these types of terraria, and they do need to be watered from time to time, but if you’re the carer to a closed terrarium you need to remember to open it up at least once a week for a few hours to allow for excess moisture that has built up within to escape so there is no opportunity for mold to grow.
+Water still circulates in these types of terraria, and you’ll need to water them from time to time.
+If you have a closed terrarium, open it up at least once a week for a few hours.
+This allows excess built-up moisture to escape so there is no opportunity for mold to grow.
 It’s very easy to be the parent to a beautiful closed terrarium.
 All you need is the right container, plants, soil, and care.

-- An open terrarium, like the ones made inside of terra cotta pots you may see on a neighbor’s deck or in their front front yard, are more suited to dry plants, such as the ever-popular succulent or various types of cactus.
-Closed terraria are very moist, so inversely an open terraria is going to be for plants that don’t need a wet environment and instead prefer more sun and air.
+- An open terrarium, like the ones made inside of terra cotta pots you may see on a neighbor’s deck or in their front yard, is more suited to dry plants, such as the ever-popular succulent or various types of cactus.
+Closed terraria are very moist.
+Inversely, an open terrarium is for plants that don’t need a wet environment and instead prefer more sun and air.

 Stop in today to one of our retail locations to take a look at the wide variety of things we offer at Wagner Greenhouses to can help you build your dream Minnesota terrarium.